influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 _**Data type:** [String](#string)_

+{{% note %}}

-To learn more about designing efficient measurements, see [best practices for schema design](/influxdb/v2.1/write-data/best-practices/schema-design/).
+To learn more about designing efficient measurements for InfluxDB, see [best practices for schema design](/influxdb/v2.1/write-data/best-practices/schema-design/).

+{{% /note %}}

 ### Tag set

 _**Optional**_ –
-All [tag]() key-value pairs for the point.
+All [tag](/influxdb/v2.1/reference/key-concepts/data-elements/#tags) key-value pairs for the point.
 Key-value relationships are denoted by the `=` operand.
 Multiple tag key-value pairs are comma-delimited.
 _Tag keys and tag values are case-sensitive.